gruntjs/grunt-contrib-watch/README.md

 <script src="http://localhost:35729/livereload.js"></script>
 ```

+Feel free to add this script to your template situation and toggle with some sort of `dev` flag.

 ##### Using Live Reload with the Browser Extension
 Instead of adding a script tag to your page, you can live reload your page by installing a browser extension.
 Please visit [how do I install and use the browser extensions](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for help installing an extension for your browser.

 Once installed please use the default live reload port `35729` and the browser extension will automatically reload your page without needing the `<script>` tag.

+##### Using Connect Middleware
+Since live reloading is used when developing, you may want to disable building for production (and are not using the browser extension).
+One method is to use Connect middleware to inject the script tag into your page.
+Try the [connect-livereload](https://github.com/intesso/connect-livereload) middleware for injecting the live reload script into your page.

 ### FAQs